-Enclosed for your review and comment are the Draft Environment Impact Statement (EIS) and Draft Resource Management Plan (RMP) amendments that have been prepared to disclose the potential impacts of the following four Federal actions:
+Enclosed for your review and comment are the Final Environment Impact Statement (EIS) and Proposed Resource Management Plan (RMP) Amendments that have been prepared to disclose the potential impacts of the following four Federal actions:

-- 1. Issuance of a highway right-of-way across Bureau of Land Management (BLM)-administered lands. - 2.
-Amendment of the Red Cliffs National Conservation Area (NCA) RMP. - 3.
-Issuance of an Incidental Take Permit (ITP) by the U.S. Fish and Wildlife Service (USFWS) for the take of Mojave desert tortoise (Gopherus agassizii). - 4.
-Amendment of the St. George Field Office RMP.
+- I.e Issuance of a highway right-of-way across Bureau of Land Management (BLM)-administerede lands.e - 2.e Amendment of the Red Cliffs National Conservation Area (NCA) RMP.e - 3.e Issuance of an Incidental Take Permit (ITP) by the U.S. Fish and Wildlife Service (USFWS)e for the take of Mojave desert tortoise (Gopherus agassizii). - 4.e Amendment of the St. George Field Office RMP.e